 Reference Electromagnetic radiation is a form of energy that includes radio waves, microwaves, X-rays and gamma rays, as well as visible light.

-These two closely related forces describe circular motion, but the meanings are often mixed up.
+reference Centrifugal and centripetal are two closely related forces that describe circular motion, but the meanings are often mixed up.

 Radio waves help us communicate across close and far distances.
 They also help us identify otherwise invisible objects in space.

 Resistors, inductors and capacitors are basic electrical components that make modern electronics possible.